 Frequently Asked Questions

-Here are answers to some of the questions we hear about qualifying for accommodations at Elmhurst College.
+Here are answers to some of the questions we hear about qualifying for accommodations at Elmhurst University.

 Many students assume that the laws governing accommodations for students with disabilities are the same in college as in high school, but they’re not.
 The Individuals with Disabilities Education Act (IDEA) does not apply to higher education, and there are no IEPs in college.